Yuvraj145/Password-Generator/README.md

-# a simpe password generator project
+# A simpe password generator project

-# hwo to get this

 # in the project directory